EDUCBA Logo

 going to use ‘IN ‘

-Example of SQL Like with Multiple Values
+Example of SQL LIKE with Multiple Values

-We’ll use a straightforward database with little data for this topic.
+We will use a straightforward database with little data for this topic.

 The complete query used to generate the data is displayed below: